Digibirds360

 4. Implement Negative Keywords

-Regularly review search term reports to identify irrelevant queries and add them as negative keywords to improve the efficiency of your campaigns.
+Regularly review search term reports to identify irrelevant queries and add them as negative keywords to improve campaign efficiency.

 5. Monitor Performance Metrics